AbhayaShankar/AbhayaShankar/README.md

 - 📫 How to reach me **shankarabhaya9@gmail.com**
 - Connect with me on Linkedin :  **http://www.linkedin.com/in/abhayashankar**

-- ⚡ Fun fact **I am pretty sure I can beat you at 3/5 games you choose..😁😁😁**
+- ⚡ Fun fact **I am pretty sure I can beat you at 3/5 sports you choose..😁😁😁**

 <h3 align="left">Connect with me:</h3>
 <p align="left">